rangle/ngCourse2/handout/routing/routedata.md

 ```
 [View Example](https://plnkr.co/edit/K9hYyLgue2awis2PbnSI?p=preview)

 Passing data to a route with `RouteData` is not an alternative to `RouteParams`.
-While `RouteParams` is used to pass the data from one route to another based on the user’s selections (e.g. show details of the selected product), `RouteData` can come handy when you need to pass some data to a route during the configuration phase, e.g. is it a production or QA environment, should the user have administrator’s privileges, or what URL to use for the product service.
+While `RouteParams` is used to pass the data from one route to another based on the user’s selections (e.g. show details of the selected product), `RouteData` can come in handy when you need to pass some data to a route during the configuration phase, e.g. is it a production or QA environment, should the user have administrator’s privileges, or what URL to use for the product service.